C.J. Abrams Player Props: Nationals vs. Cubs

 The Washington Nationals, including C.J.
-Abrams and his .457 slugging percentage in past 10 games, including four extra-base hits but no home run), take on starting pitcher Drew Smyly and the Chicago Cubs at Nationals Park, Monday at 7:05 PM ET.
+Abrams and his .471 slugging percentage in past 10 games, including four extra-base hits but no homers), take on starting pitcher Hayden Wesneski and the Chicago Cubs at Nationals Park, Tuesday at 7:05 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Pirates.
+He had a hitless showing in his previous game (0-for-3) against the Cubs.

 C.J.
 Abrams Game Info & Props vs. the Cubs